luskaner/aoe2DELanServer/README.md

 versions.

-**You will still need a way to bypass the *online-only* restriction that is imposed by the game to being connected to the internet and Steam or Xbox Live, depending on the version, to fully play offline.**
+**You will still need a way to bypass the *online-only* restriction that is imposed by the game to being connected to the internet and Steam or Xbox Live, depending on the platform and version, to fully play offline.**

 ## Features